Actor Osinachi Dike aka Apamanolly loses 2-year-old son after battling illness

 - The comic star reportedly lost his two-year-old son who has been battling an illness on Tuesday, November 15

-- This tragic news is coming in barely two weeks after the tragic death of Davido's heir apparent Ifeanyi
+- This sad news is coming in barely two weeks after the tragic death of Davido's heir apparent, Ifeanyi

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Nollywood actor Apamanolly and his family have been thrown into mourning following the tragic death of his son.
+Nollywood actor Osinachi Dike, popularly known as Apamanolly and his family have been thrown into mourning following the tragic death of his son.

-The actor hasn't said anything about the news but condolences messages from fans has taken over his last post.
+The actor hasn't said anything about the news but condolence messages from fans have taken over his last post.

 He has however confirmed the news via a phone call, according to reports.